NLESC-JCER/cpp2wasm/README.md

 );
 ```

-The html page should look like
+The HTML page should look like

 ```{.html file=src/js/example-plot.html}
 <!doctype html>